janick/WT32-SqLn/README.md

 Restart Squareline Studio if it is was already running.

+You'll find the Squareline Studio project for this example in `SquareLine/SquareLine_Project.spj`.
 When exporting your UI files, export them in the main/ui directory